The Ski Pad

 Modern Blue Mountain chalet with board formed concrete walls, black metal siding and wood detailing

-Modern alpine chalet with clean lines, board formed concrete walls, black metal siding, and rich wood detailing
+Front elevation of a contemporary Blue Mountain chalet with clean lines, board formed concrete walls, black metal siding, and wood detailing

 Modern Blue Mountain chalet with vaulted ceiling, oversized patio doors, and board-formed concrete fireplace with reclaimed timber mantle